A z ~ 0.4 Galaxy Reflecting the high-redshift Little Red Dots: An Extended Starburst with an Overmassive Black Hole: Summary and discussion

-Overmassive central BHs (e.g., $M_\mathrm{BH}/M_\mathrm{*}>0.1$) are found in a large fraction of the LRDs at $z>4$ \citep[e.g.,][]{inayoshi2024,maiolino2024,kocevski2025}.
-The origin of the overmassive BHs are still debated, possible explanations are underestimation of $M_\mathrm{*}$ in SED fitting due to different choices of SED types \citep[e.g.,][]{maiolino2024,Wang2024}, selection bias of LRD surveys favoring luminous and massive BHs \citep[e.g.,][]{LiJ2025}, the lag of star formation and less developed stellar bulge at these early epochs \citep[e.g.][]{maiolino2024,Juodzbalis2024}, or the super-Eddington accretion bursts \citep[e.g.][]{inayoshi2024,Juodzbalis2024}.
-Such overmassive SMBHs are also discovered in two LRD analogs at cosmic noon, ULASJ2315+0143 \citep[][]{Stepney2024} and JADES GN-28074 \citep{Juodzbalis2024b}.
+Overmassive central BHs (e.g., $M_\mathrm{BH}/M_\mathrm{*}>10\%$) are found in a large fraction of the LRDs at $z>4$ \citep[e.g.,][]{inayoshi2024,maiolino2024,kocevski2025}.
+The origin of the overmassive BHs are still debated, possible explanations are: overestimation of $M_\mathrm{BH}$ if the broad hydrogen lines are mainly broadened by non-Doppler broadening mechanisms\footnote{ As discussed in Section \ref{subsec:result_agn_mbh}, in the cases of non-Doppler broadening, the $M_\mathrm{BH}$ of J2048 can be estimated to be $10^{9.1}$ \msun\ assuming an Eddington accretion ($\lambda_\mathrm{Edd}=1$; e.g., \citealt{Torralba2025}).
+Even with this the most conservative estimation, the SMBH of J2048 is still overmassive with $M_\mathrm{BH}/M_\mathrm{*} \simeq5\%$, one order of magnitude higher than the ratio of local E/S0-type galaxies \citep{Reines2015} with a similar $M_\mathrm{*}$ (Figure \ref{fig:MBH_Mstar_comp}, left panel). } (e.g., scattering or turbulence; \citealt{Kokubo2024,Chang2025,Torralba2025,Rusakov2025}), underestimation of $M_\mathrm{*}$ in SED fitting due to different choices of SED types \citep[e.g.,][]{maiolino2024,Wang2024}, selection bias of LRD surveys favoring luminous and massive BHs \citep[e.g.,][]{LiJ2025}, the lag of star formation and less developed stellar bulge at these early epochs \citep[e.g.][]{maiolino2024,Juodzbalis2024}, or the super-Eddington accretion bursts \citep[e.g.][]{inayoshi2024,Juodzbalis2024}.
+Such overmassive SMBHs are also discovered in two LRD-like galaxies at cosmic noon, ULASJ2315+0143 \citep[][]{Stepney2024} and JADES GN-28074 \citep{Juodzbalis2024b}.
 Overmassive SMBHs are very rare in local universe \citep[e.g., NGC 1277,][]{vandenBosch2012}.
 J2048 would possess one of the highest $M_\mathrm{BH}/M_\mathrm{*}$ ratio at low redshifts.

 In the case of J2048, the possibility of an underestimated $M_\mathrm{*}$ can be discarded because J2048 has an overmassive SMBH even if we adopt our most conservative $M_\mathrm{*}$ estimation.
 Galaxy mergers are usually considered to enhance the accretion of central SMBHs \cite[e.g.][]{Hopkins2008,Sturm2011,Veilleux2013,Toba2022,Yutani2022}.
 However, the overmassive SMBH of J2048 is unlikely the direct production of the recent merger in past $\sim20$ Myr (from stellar continuum fitting).
 Even if we consider J2048 experienced 10 cycles of such merger events, the mean accretion rate required to construct $M_\mathrm{BH}$ of $\sim10^{10}$ \msun\ is still impossibly high (e.g., $\sim$10--100 \sfrunit).
 Therefore the overmassive SMBH could already be in place before the recent merger event(s).
 A possible scenario is that, J2048 was a successor of the most massive LRDs at $z>4$, e.g., CEERS 7902 \citep[$M_\mathrm{BH}=10^{9.3}$, \msun][]{kocevski2025}, which already built the bulk of the $M_\mathrm{BH}$ at early epochs (e.g., via super-Eddington accretion bursts), and then experienced several merger events during Cosmic Noon to possess the observed $M_\mathrm{BH}$.
 Meanwhile, unlike most LRDs that left from the overmassive-BH phase as the development of the host stellar components \citep[e.g.][]{maiolino2024,Billand2025}, the stellar build-up of J2048 was suppressed due to some reasons (e.g., powerful outflow feedback, or stripping-out of stellar envelope during past mergers), and as a result, the overmassive-BH is retained till the observed epoch.